Tractable Approximation of Labeled Multi-Object Posterior Densities: Numerical Studies

-All of the multi-object posterior densities are computed with a maximum of $10000$ hypotheses, $T=10$ iterations of the Markov chain, and hypothesis weight threshold of $10^{-5}$.
+All multi-object posterior densities are computed with a maximum of $10000$ components, $T=10$ iterations of the Markov chain, and component weight threshold of $10^{-5}$.
 Each Markov chain is initialized by sampling from the factors \cite{vo2019}.
-To reduce the computation, the LMB birth model is active only at time $k=1$.
-Due to merged measurements, it is far more expensive to compute the multi-object posteriors.
-Hence, we implement the windowing approximation technique on a set of 5-scan non-overlapped sub-windows.
+In this scenario, the LMB birth model is active only at time $k=1$.
+Due to social force with merged measurements, the windowing approximation is implemented on a set of 5-scan non-overlapping sub-windows to reduce computation.
 Similar to the first experiment, the update approximation strategies are implemented.
-Figures \ref{fig:estimates_merged} and \ref{fig:error_merged}, respectively, show the multi-object trajectory estimates and the OSPA/$\textrm{OSPA}^{(2)}$ errors (over 100 Monte Carlo runs) obtained from the standard multi-scan GLMB, JointSFA-UA, and SFA-then-UA filters.
+Figures \ref{fig:estimates_merged} and \ref{fig:error_merged}, respectively, show the multi-object trajectory estimates and the $\textrm{OSPA}^{(2)}$ errors \cite{schuhmacher2008,beard2020} (over 100 Monte Carlo runs) obtained from the standard multi-scan GLMB, JointSFA-UA, and SFA-then-UA filters.

-The estimated trajectories indicate the effectiveness of the proposed functional approximations in capturing object and measurement interactions.
-For similar reasons to the results in Subsection \ref{subsec:standard_meas}, estimates extracted from the standard multi-scan GLMB filter in Figure \ref{fig:estimates_merged_standard_MS} show that the assumption of independent object motion and detection results in dropped and switched tracks due to close proximity of objects in the middle of the scenario.
-In contrast, estimates of JointSFA-UA and SFA-then-UA in Figures \ref{fig:estimates_merged_jointSFA_UA} and \ref{fig:estimates_merged_SFA_then_UA}, respectively, demonstrate accurate multi-object tracking without dropped or switched tracks, as a direct result of incorporating the social force model and merged measurement model.

-Figure \ref{fig:error_merged} shows the average OSPA error at each time instant and the average $\textrm{OSPA}^{(2)}$ error for a moving time window of 10 scans.
-The sharp fluctuations in the estimation error are due to the use of non-overlapped smoothing windows in the windowing approximation technique.
-The results confirm that the proposed object and measurement interaction modeling facilitates significantly improved estimation compared to the standard multi-scan GLMB filter which assumes conditionally independent dynamics and detections.
+Trajectory estimates in Figure \ref{fig:estimates_merged} demonstrate the effectiveness of the proposed functional approximation in capturing object and measurement interactions.
+Similar to the results in Subsection \ref{subsec:standard_meas}, Figure \ref{fig:estimates_merged_standard_MS} shows that the standard multi-scan GLMB filter exhibits dropped and switched tracks in the middle of the scenario when objects come into close proximity, due to the assumption of independent object motion and detection.
+In contrast, Figures \ref{fig:estimates_merged_jointSFA_UA} and \ref{fig:estimates_merged_SFA_then_UA} show that both JointSFA-UA and SFA-then-UA successfully achieve accurate multi-object tracking without dropped or switched tracks, as a direct result of incorporating the social force model and merged measurement model.
+These results are verified by the $\textrm{OSPA}^{(2)}$ (over a 10-scan moving window) errors \cite{schuhmacher2008,beard2020} in Figure \ref{fig:error_merged}, demonstrating that modeling object correlations from the interactive motion and measurement coupling yields significantly improved trajectory estimates compared to the standard multi-scan GLMB filter which assumes conditionally independent dynamics and detections.

 Further, compared to the tracking results in Subsection \ref{subsec:standard_meas}, these errors show a noticeable gap of tracking performance between SFA-then-UA and JointSFA-UA after objects exhibit strong interactions and merged measurements occur, since SFA-then-UA handles the posterior density approximation more better than JointSFA-UA.
 Thus, performing SFA-then-UA achieves more accurate tracking results than JointSFA-UA in non-standard multi-object estimation.